 Recommended by: Nicole from Nicole LaBarge Travel Blog

 Fort William is a quiet place to stay in the Scottish Highlands and the perfect addition to any Scotland Itinerary.
-Located on Loch Eli, Fort William is the jumping-off point for climbing Ben Nevis, visiting Glen Coe and the Lochaber Geopark.
+Located on Loch Eli, Fort William is the jumping-off point for climbing Ben Nevis, visiting Glen Coe, and exploring the Lochaber Geopark.

 READ MORE: Check out my review of the gorgeous Black Sheep Hotels, the perfect spot for a romantic getaway in the Highlands!